joaocarvalhoopen/How_to_become_dangerous_in_algorithms/README.md

-# How to become dangerous in algorithms
+# How to become dangerous in Algorithms
 A guide to the intrepid adventurer.

 ## Description